Giani Ditt Singh: Literary career

 He also published accounts of the martyrdoms of Tara Singh of Van, Subeg Singh, Matab Singh Mirankotia, Taru Singh and Bota Singh.

 Personal life

 Singh's married Bishan Kaur in a Sikh rite in Lahore in 1880.
 They had two children: a son, Baldev Singh, born in 1886, and a daughter, Vidyavant Kaur, born in 1890.

 Death

-The death of Singh's daughter on 17 June 1901 was a great blow to Singh, who was already suffering exhaustion from his workload as leader of the Singh Sabha movement.
+The death of Singh's daughter on 17 June 1901 was a great blow to Singh, who was already suffering exhaustion from his workload as leader of the Singh Sabha.
 He continued to work, but his health deteriorated rapidly and he fell seriously ill.
 Singh died at Lahore on 6 September 1901.

 Memorials

 After Singh's death, Bhai Vir Singh wrote a poem in his honor that was published in the Khalsa Akhbar.
-In addition, the Giani Ditt Singh Memorial International Society regularly organizes functions to keep Singh's memory alive.
+In addition, the Giani Ditt Singh Memorial International Society works to keep Singh's memory alive.